What the word “sexuality” can mean:

 If someone is thinking about coming out, it might help to talk to someone about it first or even during the process.
 Talking to a school guidance counsellor, teacher, trusted friend or family member, or elder can be helpful in figuring out what you want to say and do.
 You can also check out the Resources page or ask for help at a teen clinic.

-We can all try to make schools a safer place for everyone by not hating on people, by joining or starting a Gay-Straight Alliance, and by being aware of our own attitudes and language when it comes to sexuality, and by being a good friend.
+We can all try to make schools a safer place for everyone by not hating on people, by joining or starting a Gender-Sexuality Alliance (sometimes called a Gay-Straight Alliance), and by being aware of our own attitudes and language when it comes to sexuality, and by being a good friend.

 - The media is made up of magazines, television, newspapers, movies, internet, advertisements, porn, and music videos (just to name a few!).
 It is a HUGE industry, making billions of dollars every year.